OpenEvalProject/evals/manuscripts/elife-79675/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/79675/elife-79675-fig5-v2.jpg)

-**Figure 5.:** A–D).The first track is the H3K27ac signal (log2 scale compared to the input sample), the second track is H3K4me1 signal (log2 scale compared to the input sample), the third track is the ATAC-seq footprint score (TOBIAS footprint score), the fourth track represents bound motifs in an enhancer-like region (as predicted by TOBIAS), the fifth track represents the transcripts of the gene in the new annotation, and the sixth track represents the gene expression level of the gene in X1 cells (RNA-seq fragments per kilobase of transcript per million [FPKM] mapped reads).
+**Figure 5.:** The first track is the H3K27ac signal (log2 scale compared to the input sample), the second track is H3K4me1 signal (log2 scale compared to the input sample), the third track is the ATAC-seq footprint score (TOBIAS footprint score), the fourth track represents bound motifs in an enhancer-like region (as predicted by TOBIAS), the fifth track represents the transcripts of the gene in the new annotation, and the sixth track represents the gene expression level of the gene in X1 cells (RNA-seq fragments per kilobase of transcript per million [FPKM] mapped reads).
 (A) Genomic track of the epidermal FSTF p53.
 The promoter region marked in red (width 1000 bp) has multiple bound motifs.
 (B) Genomic track of the muscle FSTF myoD.
 An enhancer-like region marked in red (width 1000 bp) is located in the intron of the gene YTH domain containing 2 (ythdc23).
 The enhancer-like region is closer to the myoD promoter than the ythdc23 promoter and ythdc23 is not expressed almost at all in neoblasts, and hence the enhancer-like region is likely linked to myoD rather than ythdc2.
 (C) The neural FSTF nkx6-1 has a distal enhancer-like region marked in red (width 1000 bp) downstream of the gene body.
 (D) The neural FSTF soxB1-1 has a distal enhancer-like region marked in red (width 1000 bp) upstream of the gene body.

-## Multiple enhancers are linked to unstudied transcription factors
+### Multiple enhancers are linked to unstudied transcription factors

 In addition to the relatively well-known planarian FSTFs (Raz et al., 2021), we investigated GRNs relating to less-well-studied TFs with multiple bound motifs in associated enhancer-like regions as these may also have a potentially central role in the neoblast regulation.
 We defined the number of enhancer-like regions, number of putative bound motifs, and number of putative unbound motifs for each TF (Figure 6A, Supplementary file 6).
 In addition, we selected TFs expressed in the X1 compartment (proportional expression of X1 > 1/3) and constructed the putative GRN summarizing all the 502 regulatory links of these 109 TFs (Figure 6B).
 In the X1 compartment (X1% > 1/3), the least-well-studied TFs with the most bound motifs in enhancer-like regions were znf596, tbx-20, hesl-1, atoh8-1, and ikzf1 (Figure 6A, B, Supplementary file 2 and Supplementary file 6).
 Outside the X1 compartment, msx, zf-6, vsx, and pdp-1 had the most bound motifs (Figure 6A).